Ashterism/ashterism/README.md

 - Theme: `minima` (heavily customised)
 - Markdown engine: `kramdown`
 - Templates: Liquid
-- Built at deploy time (Cloudflare Pages)
+- Built at deploy time (Github Pages)

 Liquid runs at build time, not in the browser.